Johns-Costa/threadandrope/README.md

 - I tested that the website works in different browsers: Chrome, Firefox, Safari.
 - I used devtools and [Responsive Website Design Tester](https://responsivedesignchecker.com/) to confirm that the website is responsive, looks and functions as it supposed to on all standard screen sizes.
-- I tested all the links and confirmed that all of them work and lead where they suppose to lead.
+- I manualy tested all the links and confirmed that all of them work and lead where they suppose to lead:

 ---